matt-auzone/detectpeople/README.md

 2. Ensure make is install ```sudo apt-get update && sudo apt-get install make``
 3. In the base folder of this repo, run ```make```

-At this point the detectimg application will be built and can be run using the provided samples or using your own model and image.
+At this point the detectpeople application will be built and can be run using the provided samples or using your own model and image.
 ```
-./detectimg -e cpu appconfig_0/mpk-coco-people.rtm appconfig_0/test_image.png
+./detectpeople -e cpu appconfig_0/mpk-coco-people.rtm appconfig_0/test_image.png
 VisionPack 1.4.0 EVALUATION - Copyright 2022 Au-Zone Technologies
   [box] label            (scr%): xmin ymin xmax ymax  [    load    infer    boxes]
 appconfig_0/test_image.png                            [   43.19  1056.70     1.96]